Episode 49. Transforming schools and autism therapy: A conversation with Dr. Nancy Marshall

 Bio

-Derek Burrow is an Ottawa-based librarian and freelance writer who is also deeply passionate about tabletop roleplaying games, with 25 years in the hobby.
-Derek uses augmentative communication, also known as AAC (specifically Proloquo4Text and Proloquo2Go) to communicate, and is exploring how augmentative communication can be normalized within society and also incorporated into tabletop gaming.
-Derek wrote the latest support documentation for Proloquo2Go and Proloquo4Text.
-He is also involved in Autistics for Autistics, the Canadian autistic self-advocacy organization and as a consultant on accessible materials and services in Ontario.
+Proloquo4Text and Proloquo2Go) to communicate, and is exploring how augmentative communication can be normalized within society and also incorporated into tabletop gaming.
+D. wrote the latest support documentation for Proloquo2Go and Proloquo4Text.
+D. is also involved in Autistics for Autistics, the Canadian autistic self-advocacy organization and as a consultant on accessible materials and services in Ontario.

 About AAC